Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 - `float32_t` \(p = 24\)
 - `bfloat16_t` \(p = 8\)

-In practice, this means that, if I want my hw to correctly match the golden model, as specified by the C++ standard library, I will need to support \(p = 24\), which directly translates to a much wider significant shift + adder path on the adder far path ... and that is in no universe the outcome I am interested in.
+In practice, this means that, if I want my hardware to correctly match the golden model, as specified by the C++ standard library, I will need to support \(p = 24\), which directly translates to a much wider significant path everywhere ... and that is in no universe the outcome I am interested in.

-##### Within 1 ulp
+##### **Within 1 ulp**

 Given the C++ standard's library's implementation of `bfloat16_t` of using a `float32_t` under the hood I cannot cleanly match the results of my golden model to the expected RTL output.